Postpartum Depression (cont.)

 Postpartum Depression Medications

 Antidepressants: Drugs such as fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), escitalopram (Lexapro), or venlafaxine (Effexor) may be needed for as long as a year (possibly longer).
-Other medications that might be used include lithium or valproic acid (Depakote).
+Other classes of medications known as mood stabilizers or anti-psychotics also might be utilized.

 Other still unproven therapies include the use of bright light and nutritional therapy (especially increasing omega-3 free fatty acids).
 What some refer to as natural remedies, these therapies have not shown that they are effective substitutes for more conventional interventions.